ceford/cefjdemos-data-jdm-help/articles/en/languages/languages-content.md

   web site's Articles and other content.
 - **Important**: Do not delete the default language files (for example, with FTP).
 This will create errors on both the Front-end and Back-end.
-- Additional Languages can be added using the [Install Languages Screen](https://docs.joomla.org/Help4.x:Extensions_Extension_Manager_Languages/en "Help4.x:Extensions Extension Manager Languages/en").
+- Additional Languages can be added using the Install Languages Screen.
 - If desired, you can show the Front-end site in one Language and show the Back-end administration pages in a different Language.
 Also, individual articles can be configured to use a different language in the Advanced Parameter pane when editing the Article.

-## Related Information

-- To install more Languages: [Install Languages Screen](https://docs.joomla.org/Help4.x:Extensions_Extension_Manager_Languages/en "Help4.x:Extensions Extension Manager Languages/en")
-- To uninstall a Language: [Extensions - Manage](https://docs.joomla.org/Help4.x:Extensions:_Manage/en "Help4.x:Extensions: Manage/en")
-- To change the Language for a User: [Users list - New/Edit](https://docs.joomla.org/Help4.x:Users:_Edit_Profile/en "Help4.x:Users: Edit Profile/en")
-- To set the Language of an Article: [Articles list - New/Edit -
-  Parameters -
-  Advanced](https://docs.joomla.org/Help4.x:Articles:_Edit/en#Parameters_-_Advanced "Help4.x:Articles: Edit/en")